kiran9221/ABSA-software-testing-assesment/README.md

-Selenium automation setup
+Selenium automation setup explanation

 pre-requisites

-Mmaven, testng plugin installed in eclipse add automation testing solution folder to your eclipse repositry
+Maven, testng plugin installed in eclipse

+add automation testing solution folder to your eclipse repositry

 how to run maven project in eclipse